.pptx

 What is a .pptx file?

-PPTX is Microsoft PowerPoint's default presentation format — an XML-based container that supports slides, animations, embedded media, and speaker notes.
+PPTX is Microsoft PowerPoint's default presentation format — slides, animations, embedded media, and speaker notes in an XML container.

 Safe format